art-app-mih/Projects/README.md

 2. This is a script with which I competed in kaggle competitions for recognizing dirty and clean dishes using computer vision (https://www.kaggle.com/c/platesv2/).
 This script is written on Python too.
 I used the CNN architecture (specifically ResNet50) and the Pytorch framework.

 3. The fifth project I did in the field of computer vision.
-It is dedicated to the recognition of models of various types of cars.
+It is dedicated to the recognition of models of various types of cars (also used transfer learning with ResNet50).

 4. In projects that start with metrics-..., I implemented a client program to send metrics to the server, as well as a server that accepts these metrics/